South Surrey — A Buyer’s Guide

 For families considering private school, Southridge School at 2656 160 Street is the dominant K-12 private option — one of BC’s most academically competitive private schools, with application-based admissions running roughly 18 months ahead of entry and acceptance not guaranteed.
 Tuition runs into the high five figures annually.
 The Southridge catchment is functional rather than formal: the streets within a 5-minute drive of the campus (parts of Elgin Chantrell, parts of Morgan Creek, parts of southern Grandview Heights) are the most commonly chosen by Southridge families because the carpool logistics matter materially.

-Southridge vs Earl Marriott vs Semiahmoo — the decision
+Southridge vs Earl Marriott vs Semiahmoo

 South Surrey families typically face three viable secondary options.
 Southridge is the academically rigorous private K-12 with application-based admissions and tuition into the high five figures.
-Earl Marriott is the public secondary serving most of the detached corridor — consistently top-quartile, deep Advanced Placement and athletics.
+Earl Marriott is the public secondary serving most of the detached corridor — consistently top-quartile, with deep Advanced Placement (AP) and athletics.
 Semiahmoo Secondary serves the western quadrant and the White Rock-adjacent streets — also top-quartile public, with strong academic and arts programs.

 For families specifically choosing South Surrey for Southridge, the residency question is decoupled from the admissions question — do both in parallel, and do not buy a Morgan Creek home for Southridge before acceptance.